Advocating for Your Child with Dysgraphia

 Council of Parent Attorneys and Advocates

-This webinar will feature representatives from the Council of Parent Attorneys and Advocates (COPAA) and will cover advocacy principles including how to advocate for your child at IEP meetings, when you need a professional advocate, and what to know when choosing an advocate.
+This webinar featured representatives from the Council of Parent Attorneys and Advocates (COPAA) and will cover advocacy principles including how to advocate for your child at IEP meetings, when you need a professional advocate, and what to know when choosing an advocate.

 About the Speakers:

-Ms. Laviano has dedicated her law practice entirely to the representation of children and adolescents with disabilities whose families are in disagreement with their public school districts.
-Her representation of children with special needs encompasses the full spectrum of Civil Rights advocacy under the IDEA (Individuals with Disabilities Education Act), from attendance at IEP Team meetings and Mediation, to zealous and experienced litigation in Due Process Hearings and Federal Court.
+Attorney Jennifer Laviano is in private practice in Connecticut.
+Her representation of children with special needs encompasses the full spectrum of advocacy under the IDEA (Individuals with Disabilities Education Act ), from attendance at IEP Team meetings and Mediation, to zealous and experienced litigation in Due Process Hearings and Federal Court.